Be Part of Something Big

 Take up the challenge of public service and stewardship.
 Act by helping to protect and preserve our public footpaths.
 We look forward to welcoming you into our fellowship.

-Chances are that the trails you use in the Mid-Atlantic region are maintained by volunteers from PATC.
+Chances are that the trails you use in the Mid-Atlantic region are maintained by members of the PATC.
 Our members strive to keep your path clear so that you can more fully enjoy your outdoor experiences.

 The next time you are striding along on a trail, look in any random direction through the forest.
 That is what a trail would look like in a very short time without diligent trail maintenance.